DEON-integrated Issue Tracking, Integration of Atlassian Jira®, Microsoft® Azure® DevOps and Wrike®

 If you want to connect DEON with Jira, Azure DevOps or Wrike, the combined issue tracking system must be activated in the settings.
 This is not required if you only want to use the integrated issue tracking.

-Note: Issue tracking settings apply to a DEON project.
-Different projects can have different issue tracking settings.
-If you share your DEON project, other users do not need to set up these settings unless they also want to be able to synchronize or import issues from the external system (Jira, Azure DevOps or Wrike).
-The tickets you create, import or synchronize in a DEON project are always visible and editable for other users in the project (if users have editing rights for the DEON project).
-If a user changes a ticket in the DEON workspace, it is not automatically synchronized with the external system until a user who has set up the issue tracking settings triggers the synchronization.
-This process is explained in detail below.
+Note: Issue-tracking settings apply to a DEON project.
+Different projects can have different issue-tracking settings.
+If you share your DEON project, other users do not need to set up these settings unless they also want to synchronize or import issues from the external system (Jira, Azure DevOps, or Wrike).
+The tickets you create, import, or synchronize in a DEON project are always visible and editable for other users in the project (if users have edit rights for the DEON project).
+If a user changes a ticket in the DEON workspace, it is not automatically synchronized with the external system until a user who has configured the issue-tracking settings triggers the synchronization.
+This process is below in detail explained.

-Open the DEON settings panel by clicking on the gear icon in the top left corner of DEON.
+ÖOpen the DEON settings field by clicking the gear icon in the upper left corner of DEON.

 The image below shows the required option that must be enabled.